mattyschell/planimetrics-manager/README.md

 # planimetrics-manager

-Helpers for loading planimetrics 2022 from a questionable file geodatabase to an enterprise geodatabase (oracle) schema.
-Friends, this is our questionable geodatabase data, our rules, the trick is to never be afraid.
+Helpers for loading planimetrics 2022 from a file geodatabase to an enterprise geodatabase (oracle) schema.
+Friends, this is our planimetrics data, our rules, the trick is never to be afraid.

+## Flatten 3D data

+Planimetrics feature classes delivered with Z values are wrong and bad.
+For Z values in a Geographic Information System to be valid they must be stored in a geographic coordinate reference system that supports the third dimension.
+New York Long Island State Plane (srid 2263) is not that.

+Run "Feature Class To Feature Class" on these feature classes.
+On the "Environments" tab change the "Output has Z Values" dropdown to "Disabled."

+* curb
+* curb_cut
+* elevation
+* pavement_edge
+* pavementedge_carto
+* railroad
+* railroad_structure
+* retainingwall
+* transport_structure

 ## Load 2022 data